DTG2005/Assignment-2-CS-216-Blockbros/Report.md

 9. **Locking Script**: The locking script (`scriptPubKey`) defines the conditions that must be met to spend the funds.
 It is included in the transaction's outputs and typically contains a cryptographic hash of the recipient's public key.

+Also about the transactions used in series from B to C, we can see that the transaction from A to B is used as a UTXO as is evident from the `vin` field of the former being equal to the `txid` of the latter.

 ### Decoded Scripts for Transactions

 #### Transaction 1